alexkarlssonn/XC-Analyzer/README.md

 GENERAL TODOS:
-[ ] Create a controller that maps requested paths to the physical filepaths inside this folder [ ] For all API Calls: On success when they print the success message, they should include the request in that message
+[X] Create a controller that maps requested paths to the physical filepaths inside this folder
+[ ] For all API Calls: On success when they print the success message, they should include the request in that message
+[ ] Basically what the point above said, but make sure the server prints out relevant, helpfull and accurate messages
+[ ] When a 404 not found occurs and that specific error page gets sent back, make sure its not sent back with the status code 200 like it is now

 BUGS:
 [ ] Results are missing the pursuit time
+[X] Raceids for AnalyzeQual is wrong.
+They do no match the race they are refering to (FIXED: there was an error in one of the loops in the backend that returns the raceid)